 If a life insurance company becomes insolvent and is unable to pay death claims or make cash surrender value payouts, Wyoming has protection in place for consumers.
 Through the Wyoming Life and Health Insurance Guaranty Association, the state will make missed death claim payments of up to $300,000 per person, and missed surrender value payouts of up to $100,000 per person.
 These limits do not change if the policy is larger than this or if multiple policies are in force.

-When deciding through the rate comparison tool which company is most appealing to you, please give preference to companies with strong financial ratings for your own protection.
-Many life insurance policies are larger, or will grow larger during the course of their existence.
+When deciding through the rate comparison tool which the company is most appealing to you, please give preference to companies with strong financial ratings for your own protection.
+Many life insurance policies are larger or will grow larger during the course of their existence.